How to get vaccinated

 The vaccine is currently not available to the general public

-Once the vaccine is widely available in 2021, Oregonians will likely have access to a vaccine through a doctor’s office, pharmacy or other location.
+Once the vaccine is widely available, Oregonians will have access to a vaccine through a doctor’s office, pharmacy or other location.
 Vaccination will be the safest, most effective and reliable way to keep yourself, your family and the community healthy and safe from the pandemic.

 Until a vaccine is available to everyone, please continue taking actions to help prevent the spread of COVID-19: